neontribe/ARCVService/README.md

 12. Run `yarn watch` in the background during development to automatically compile assets when modifying code or changing commit

 We suggest that you use the TLD `.test` as others, like `.app` may now be in the public domain and you will experience difficulty with respect to browser behavior over HTTP/HTTPS.

+## Docker

+There is a self building docker file in the root of the repo.
+Full docker instruction are [here](DOCKER.md).
+Environment variables that can be ovverriden can be found in the [Dockerfile](Dockerfile).

+### Quick start

+To start a dev instance on port 8000 run:

+    echo "127.0.0.1   arcv-service.test arcv-store.test sqldb" | sudo tee -a /etc/hosts
+    docker compose up

+If that fails it is because the docker guys changed the invocation method, try:

+    docker-compose up

+ * Arc service is now available at http://arcv-service.test:8000/login
+ * Mysql is available at ``mysql -ulamp -plamp -h127.0.0.1 -P3336 lamp`
+ * Phpmyadmin is available at [http://arcv-service.test:8880/login](http://arcv-service.test:8800/index.php?route=/database/structure&db=lamp)
+ * Mail catcher is available at http://arcv-service.test:1080/

 ## Setting up reporting